 Barrick Gold’s AISC

-Barrick is quite competitive in terms of AISC compared to its peers.
-It’s the lowest-cost senior gold producer, with costs lower than major peers (RING) Newmont Mining (NEM), Agnico Eagle Mines (AEM), and Kinross Gold (KGC).
+Barrick Gold is competitive in terms of the AISC compared to its peers.
+The company is the lowest-cost senior gold producer.
+Barrick Gold costs less than major peers (GDX) including Newmont Mining (NEM), Agnico Eagle Mines (AEM), and Kinross Gold (KGC).

-In addition to this (and as we’ll discuss later on in this series), due to ABX’s merger with Randgold Resources (GOLD), its costs per unit are expected to decline further.
+Due to Barrick Gold’s merger with Randgold Resources (GOLD), its costs per unit are expected to decline more.